afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 #### 47. Do you work with resource limits and resource quotas in your Kubernetes setup?
 If yes, how do you set them up?

+**Answer**.
+Yes, in my Kubernetes setup, I utilize resource limits and quotas for effective resource management.
+To set them up, I define resource limits in pod specifications to restrict CPU and memory usage.
+For resource quotas, I create a ResourceQuota object in the desired namespace, specifying limits for CPU, memory, and other resources.
+This helps prevent resource overuse and ensures fair resource distribution among applications within the cluster.

 #### 48. How would you implement horizontal pod scaling based on custom metrics specific to your application's performance indicators?

 **Answer**.
 To implement horizontal pod scaling based on custom metrics in Kubernetes, I would follow these steps: